surick/algorithm/README.md

-# algorithm
+# Algorithm
-learn and practice
+Learn and practice algorithms